 When she learned about our planned trip to Phoenix, my dear friend Becky Mercuri immediately advised me not to miss the Barrio Cafe.
 A former Phoenix resident herself, Becky has long been a fan of Chef Esparza and her food.
 My sister Anita, the only other serious foodie in my family has also long raved about the Barrio Cafe.
 Despite their high praise, we weren’t quite sure what to expect and outwardly wondered if the culinary fare’s rather steep price point was warranted.
 It didn’t take long to determine Chef Esparza’s food is a bargain at any price!

-The Barrio Cafe is somewhat smaller than we had expected with two dining rooms bisected by a wall along with a small bar and prep area.
-Only a couple of tables grace the dog-friendly patio (bless you, Chef) so if you’re planning to visit with your four-legged fur baby, you’re well advised to get there early.
+21 December 2021: The Barrio Cafe is somewhat smaller than we had expected with two dining rooms bisected by a wall along with a small bar and prep area.
+Only a couple of tables graced the dog-friendly patio during our inaugural visit in 2020, but a much larger patio welcomed us a year later.
 While you’re perusing the menu (sans chips and salsa, thank you), enjoy the horchata, the refreshing rice beverage served in an old-fashioned Coke bottle.
 The flavor of this luscious, creamy horchata has a flavor akin to a delightful blending of chocolate milk and rice pudding.

 In my estimation, the Barrio Cafe is equal to Mary & Tito’s in Albuquerque, my very favorite and highest rated restaurant in New Mexico.
 As at Mary & Tito’s, a magical endorphin rush from flavors leaping upon our taste buds made them so unbelievably, deliriously happy that I swore nothing quite as good has ever crossed my lips.
 Thank you, Chef Esparza.